-On Monday 23, we checked out of the Sheraton and were driven to the airport for our British Airways flight to Boston, via London.
+On Monday 23, we checked out of the Sheraton and were driven to the airport for our early morning British Airways flight to Boston, via London.

 After a late breakfast we were taken to Jacaranda farm and retreat center of the Diocese of Kaduna.

 This farm produces numerous fruit crops and has commercial grade chicken and egg production for the local market.
 The retreat center has numerous buildings that can accommodate large gatherings, there is a dining hall and kitchen, and several dormitory buildings some with private rooms.

 After breakfast in Gusau, we met again with the Bishop and the Diocesan School Committee to set discuss with them what we planned to do on our return to the USA, assuring them that we would:

 We finally arrived in Kaduna in time for supper.